AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson4.md

 This will generate a Single Page Application project using [React](https://reactjs.org/) and [Experience Cloud Shell](../../guides/exc_app/index.md) utilities to integrate the SPA within the Adobe Experience Cloud.
 How to best leverage the Experience Shell (e.g routing etc.) will be covered in another codelab.

-Project Firefly SPAs are following [JAMstack principles](https://jamstack.org/) "Fast and secure apps delivered by pre-rendering files and serving them directly from a Content Delivery Network".
+App Builder SPAs are following [JAMstack principles](https://jamstack.org/) "Fast and secure apps delivered by pre-rendering files and serving them directly from a Content Delivery Network".

 *The SPA is using client-side rendering.
 Server side rendering or isomorphic rendering to build views on the server at runtime is not supported.*